-Several graduate programs, and their students, have substantially benefited from MSU's participation in the Subsurface Science Graduate Program (SSGP) through Inland Northwest Research Alliance (INRA).
+Several graduate programs, and their students, have substantially benefited from MSU's participation in the Subsurface Science Graduate Program (SSGP) through the Inland Northwest Research Alliance (INRA).
 The DGE administers the SSGP on the Bozeman campus and provides accounting and reporting support for the program.
 A major component of the program is fellowship support for doctoral students in selected disciplines.
-By the end of FY06, over \$700,000 will have been expended in support of approximately ten to twelve MSU Ph.D. candidates for all or part of their programs.
-Given that the majority of funds associated with this program are scheduled to expire at the end of FY06, there will likely be a need for identification of alternate sources of graduate student support in these discipline areas.
+By the end of FY08, nearly \$800,000 will have been expended in support of fifteen MSU Ph.D. candidates for all or part of their programs.